inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 From this screen you can create your own aggregations and fields, but we will do this later after creating the report.
 You can also add field descriptions, change the name of the table to something better understood by the end users, and set the data freshness.

-`Step 4` Create a Report
+`Step 4` Create a Report <br>
-We will delete the table that the report is added with and add a timeseries charet from the "Add a chart" drop down.
+We will delete the table that the report is added with and add a time-series chart from the "Add a chart" drop down.